d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Front matter] See section 6

+[The `denote-rename-no-confirm' option] See section 4.1.1

 4.3 Rename multiple files interactively ───────────────────────────────────────

-  The command `denote-dired-rename-files' renames the files that are marked in a Dired buffer.
+  The command `denote-dired-rename-files' (alias `denote-dired-rename-marked-files') renames the files that are marked in a Dired buffer.
 Its behaviour is similar to the `denote-rename-file' in that it prompts for a title, keywords, and signature ([Rename a single file]).
 It does so over each marked file, renaming one after the other.